erfansahebi/url-shortener/README.md

 ## About

-A frameworm with pure php language.
+A framework with pure php language.

 Changes a big URL into tiny URL. (with Custom Dashboard)